Remtasya/DDPG-Actor-Critic-Reinforcement-Learning-Reacher-Environment/README.md

 ## Agent design and implementation

-**Details of the agent design can also be found in the report.pdf, but a summary with references is provided here:**
+**Details of the agent design can also be found in the Report.md, but a summary is provided here:**

 The algorithm used is based on the Deep Reinforcement Learning DDPG algorithm described in this paper: https://arxiv.org/pdf/1509.02971.pdf

+\
 Deep Reinforcement Learning is an innovative approach that effectively combines two seperate fields:

 ### Reinforcement Learning